Authentication with Tyk OAS

 Note

-The security section in the OAS API Definition can define a list of authentication mechanisms that the backend should use to authorise requests.
+The security section in the OAS API Definition can define a list of authentication mechanisms that the backend should use to authorize requests.
 For now, your Tyk Gateway will only take into consideration the first security item defined in the list.

 Let’s go through the authentication mechanisms that Tyk supports and see how these can work together with OAS API Definition security schemes.